+Get street smart in London with these 19 things to do in Shoreditch.
 Shoreditch is hip and hoppin’…and it sure ain’t your Grandma’s London.
 Grandma’s London is full of old jewels, dusty Royal artifacts and dudes with ridiculously tall hats, but Shoreditch has none of that.
-Get street smart with these 19 things to do in Shoreditch and take a tour of weird museums, street art, street food, markets and neighborly pubs.
+It’s a living, evolving neighborhood full of weird museums, street art, street food, markets and neighborly pubs

 Why is Shoreditch So Street?